gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-08-bender-2-bend-harder-for-playdate.md

 - [Fore!
 Track](/2023/2023-06-26-ball-und-panzer-golf-making-a-playdate-game-in-a-week/)
   - the first [colour](/2023/2023-07-09-the-first-colour-playdate-game/) Playdate game?
 - [Super ICARUS](https://play.date/games/icarus/)
-  - an innovative hyrid survival-racing game
+  - an innovative hybrid survival-racing game

 As usual, teaster artwork is by vxcl with 1-bit equivalents draw by me.